sasha-sup/dpi-checkers/README.md

   | provider | string | _Custom_ | Provider name (you can set any name). |

   See [here](https://github.com/net4people/bbs/issues/490) for details on this blocking method.
+- **RU :: TCP 16-20 DWC** (domain whitelist checker)<br>
+  Allows to find out whitelisted items on DPIs where _TCP 16-20_ blocking method is applied.
+This kind of information can be interesting in its own right as well as useful for bypassing limitations.<br>
+  A list of domains is required as input.
+Also requires _Python 3_, the _curl_ utility, and a specially configured server on "limited" networks.
+See [here](ru/tcp-16-20_dwc) for details (ready-to-use results are also available for download there).

 ## Contributing
 We would be happy if you could help us improve our checkers through PR or by creating issues.